Flagstone patio and mountain landscape near Frisco and Summit County Colorado

 Call (970) 468-0340

-Frisco sits on the shores of Dillon Reservoir where afternoon wind reshapes sprinkler arcs and lake splash keeps some turf bands soggy while areas on the hill dry.
-Short season Kentucky bluegrass wakes slowly at nine thousand feet, then races through warm spells before frost returns.
-Lake lots differ from sheltered yards nearby in the same neighborhood because exposure, soil depth, and guest calendars shift block by block.
-Neils Lunceford maintains properties across Summit and Grand County with lawn care, irrigation, and landscape maintenance tuned to wind and water on the same clock.
+Frisco sits on the shores of Dillon Reservoir, where afternoon wind reshapes watering arcs and lake splash keeps some turf bands soggy while hillside areas dry out.
+Short-season Kentucky bluegrass wakes slowly around nine thousand feet, then races through warm spells before frost returns.
+Lake lots differ from sheltered yards in the same neighborhood because exposure, soil depth, and guest calendars shift block by block.

 Wind and spray drift on open lake lots